YiLimath/YiLimath.github.io/_pages/agent-system/plan-and-execute.md

 overly detailed, or prematurely committed.
 Persist checkpoints, permit replanning, and define a stopping rule before expensive execution.

+## Real-world application

+A software maintenance agent can turn an issue into a bounded plan, execute the steps in a sandbox, run tests, and send the diff for review.
+The plan is useful because the system can resume or repair one failed step without repeating the whole task blindly.

 ## Figure

 ![Plan and execute pattern](/images/agent-system/08-plan.svg)